Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Discussion

 \section{Discussion}

 In this work, we introduce QKANs, a novel framework that integrates QVAFs into the classical KAN architecture.
-The core of this innovation lies in the design of QVAFs based on single-qubit data re-uploading circuits with trainable data pre-processing weights, which form the fundamental building blocks of our proposed DARUAN.
+QVAF is the general quantum activation concept and can be instantiated by multi-qubit circuits as QML; the concrete QKAN studied here uses DARUAN, a single-qubit data re-uploading instantiation with trainable data-preprocessing weights.
 DARUANs enable QKANs to approximate complex nonlinear mappings using significantly fewer parameters than traditional methods.

 QVAFs offer a compelling perspective on variational quantum circuits, not only as data encoders or feature maps, but also as expressive, learnable nonlinearities embedded directly within neural architectures.
-By systematically organizing DARUAN into KAN layers, QKANs achieve an significant increase in functional expressivity per parameter with repetition, all while maintaining compatibility with the current hardware constraints of the NISQ era.
+By systematically organizing DARUAN into KAN layers, QKANs obtain a compact structured parameterization whose accessible Fourier frequencies can grow rapidly with the number of re-uploading repetitions.
+Its mathematical form arises naturally from the Lie algebra of SU(2) rotations and remains efficiently simulable classically.
+The quantum circuit formalism provides: (i) a principled derivation of the activation form from physical symmetry; (ii) structured coupling of the accessible Fourier coefficients through shared rotation parameters, which can act as an implicit regularizer; and (iii) a direct pathway to hardware inference validation as quantum devices mature.